jeff4/bionotes.github.io/_comp/comp_notes.md

 	13. quit out of macro recorder - q
 	* final command sequence including initial invocation of macro recording and exiting out of macro recording: qogg6O<esc>kki--------------------<esc>ggi<esc>q

+* 7/31 When in Command mode, typing * by itself (asterisk) will automatically search forward for any future instance of the current word.
+Interesting shortcut.
+No need to type / to invoke search and you can see what vim is doing b/c it populates a search field for you at the bottom of the screen.

 ## 2021 Log
 * 2/21/2021: upgraded laptop to Big Sur.
 Downloaded Atom editor.
 * 2/22/2021: downloaded Command Line Tools for Mac OS v.
 12.4 and was able to get "Hello World" working in Atom and cmdline using clang.
 Appropriate because it has been exactly 43 years and 1 day since K&R pubished this, per [Daring Fireball](https://daringfireball.net/linked/2021/02/23/hello-world) and [CSAIL at MIT](https://twitter.com/MIT_CSAIL/status/1363875135191678984).